fis/aoc/docs/2022-notes.md

 relief so far.
 It seems difficult to say which path will win out in the end, so both will be kept.
 Likewise for `Pe ≥ Pn` but `Te > Tn`.

-It might be possible to prune solutions further.
-In particular, since the graph is fully connected, there's maybe some use in just considering the current best path for a particular set of opened vents (ignoring the current location), since it's easy to get a bound for how long it would take to switch locations.

 Anyway, all this complexity works out okay for part 1.
 Part 2 introduced the elephant helper, and of course the elephant and you may finish opening your respective vents at different times.
 If the code tracked progress minute by